Last Updated February 12th, 2023 at 05:21 pm by Lisa

 - pinch black pepper

-- Blend on high speed until smooth about 30 seconds until it reaches a creamy texture, then chill until ready to use.
+- Blend on high speed until smooth about 30 seconds until it reaches a creamy texture. then chill until ready to use in a covered bowl or jar with a lid.

-Tarragon Vinegar: In the last year, I could not find tarragon vinegar at my grocery store.
+Best Substitutes For Tarragon Vinegar: In the last year, I could not find tarragon vinegar at my grocery store.
 You can make tarragon vinegar at home.
 Mix 1 cup white wine vinegar and put 1 teaspoon dried tarragon in a tea strainer or a tablespoon of fresh tarragon leaves.
 Let it steep at room temperature for a few days, and it flavors the vinegar to use in recipes.
-You can also place fresh tarragon in white wine vinegar, and it will flavor the vinegar.
+You can also place fresh tarragon in white wine vinegar, and it will flavor the vinegar!

-Modern Green Goddess recipes often include ingredients like Greek yogurt in place of mayonnaise, avocado, egg yolks, Dijon mustard, and tarragon leaves.
+Modern versions often include ingredients like Greek yogurt in place of mayonnaise, avocado, egg yolks, Dijon mustard, and tarragon leaves.
 Recipes do change with time, but the original is so good.

 History